 Visit our dedicated Schools page for more information, online resource packs, and details of upcoming activities we can offer to schools.

 In Harmony Opera North

-In Harmony Opera North is an award-winning Community Residency programme involving three primary schools in south Leeds and working with over 1100 children and young people on a weekly basis.
+In Harmony Opera North is an award-winning Community Residency programme involving four primary schools in south Leeds and working with over 1700 children and young people on a weekly basis.